 In addition to the completed application and non-refundable fee, you must have a certified transcript sent directly from your college or university to this office for your application to be complete.
 We cannot accept a transcript from the applicant.
 The transcript must indicate that a bachelor's degree has been conferred, or that you are enrolled in the final semester of a college program leading toward graduation with a bachelor's degree.

 Upon receipt of your completed application, the $50.00 non-refundable application fee and your college transcript, you will be notified of exam dates in the near future for which you may register.
-If you pass the exam, you will be informed by letter from the Indiana Judicial Center.
+The test results will be mailed to the applicant.

 It is your responsibility to see that your application is properly completed and returned to this office with the application fee, and that your college or university sends us your certified transcript.
 The completed application, $50.00 application fee, state photo and certified transcript must be received 3 weeks in advance of a scheduled examination date to allow sufficient time for processing.

-The examination is given the first Thursday of every month and is at the Indiana Judicial Center located at 30 S. Meridian Street, Suite 900, in downtown Indianapolis.
-The next three available examination dates will be indicated in the letter notifying the applicant that he/she is qualified to take the certification examination.
+The examination is offered once a month at the Indiana Judicial Center located at 30 S. Meridian Street, Suite 900, in downtown Indianapolis.
+The next three available examination dates will be indicated in the email notifying the applicant that he/she is qualified to take the certification examination.

-The examination will begin promptly at 9:00 a.m. and will last two (2) hours for the rest of 2014.
-Starting January 8, 2015, the examination will begin promptly at 1:00 p.m. and will last two (2) hours.The examination format consists of
+The examination will begin promptly at 1:00 p.m. and will last two (2) hours.The examination format consists of

 The examination contains approximately an equal number of questions that apply to juvenile law, criminal sentencing and general probation matters.
 The questions are based on the following: Titles 11, 31 & 35 of the Indiana Code, terms used in Juvenile and Criminal law, and basic knowledge of Criminal Justice.